tobinsouth/modelcontextprotocol/blog/content/posts/2025-07-17-governance-for-mcp.md

 +++
 date = '2025-07-17T10:00:00Z'
 draft = true
-title = 'Governance for MCP'
-author = 'David Soria Parra (Lead Maintainer)' tags = ['announcement', 'governance', 'community']
+title = 'Building to Last: A New Governance Model for MCP' author = 'David Soria Parra (Lead Maintainer)' tags = ['announcement', 'governance', 'community']
 +++

-The Model Context Protocol project has adopted a formal [governance structure](https://modelcontextprotocol.io/community/governance) to guide its development.

-Since MCP's open source release in November 2024, the project has grown rapidly.
-Our informal processes haven't scaled with this growth, leading to unclear decision-making and stale pull requests.
-Today we're addressing these challenges with a formal governance model.
+Since its open source release in November 2024, the Model Context Protocol project has grown faster than we could have ever imagined.
+That's a wonderful problem to have, but with growth come growing pains.
+Our existing processes, which worked well for a small team, have started to show their limits.

-## Governance Structure

-The new model establishes three tiers of leadership:

-- **Maintainers** manage specific components (SDKs, documentation, repositories)
-- **Core Maintainers** guide overall project direction and specification evolution
-- **Lead Maintainers** serve as final decision-makers with veto power

-All maintainers form the MCP steering group.
-Core and lead maintainers meet bi-weekly to review [Specification Enhancement Proposals (SEPs)](#specification-enhancement-proposals-seps).
-Meeting notes and decisions from these meetings will be made public, ensuring transparent governance for the entire community.
+Today, we're taking a big step to ensure MCP can continue to grow and thrive.
+We're introducing a formal governance model designed to bring clarity to the development process while preserving the collaborative, open source spirit that has made MCP successful.

 ## Specification Enhancement Proposals (SEPs)

-We're introducing the [Spec Enhancement Proposal](https://modelcontextprotocol.io/community/sep-guidelines) (SEP) as the primary mechanism for proposing changes to MCP, similar to Python's PEPs or Rust's RFCs.
-Briefly, the SEP process is:
+One of the first major changes we're introducing is [Specification Enhancement Proposals](https://modelcontextprotocol.io/community/sep-guidelines) (SEPs).
+This will be the primary mechanism for anyone to propose changes to MCP.
+If you're familiar with Python's PEPs or Rust's RFCs, you'll feel right at home.
+The process is very straightforward:

-1. Submit a proposal as a GitHub issue
+1. Following the [SEP guidelines](https://modelcontextprotocol.io/community/sep-guidelines), submit a proposal as [a GitHub issue](https://github.com/modelcontextprotocol/modelcontextprotocol/issues) to start the conversation.
-2. Find a steering group sponsor through the [MCP Discord](https://discord.gg/modelcontextprotocol) or GitHub
+2. Find a sponsor from the steering group, either on [Discord](https://discord.gg/modelcontextprotocol) or [GitHub](https://github.com/modelcontextprotocol/modelcontextprotocol).
+Refer to [`MAINTAINERS.md`](https://github.com/modelcontextprotocol/modelcontextprotocol/blob/main/MAINTAINERS.md) for a list of currently active maintainers and their focus areas, as well as their preferred contact information.
-3. Progress through draft, review, and implementation stages
+3. Work with the sponsor and the MCP community to move your proposal through draft, review, and implementation stages.

-SEPs ensure thoughtful evolution of the protocol while maintaining an open contribution process.
+SEPs provide a clear, documented path for evolving the protocol, ensuring that every major change is well-vetted by the community.

+## Leadership Roles

+The new model also establishes three types of leadership roles, ensuring both focused ownership and broad community representation:

+- **Maintainers** manage specific components like SDKs, our documentation, and individual repositories.
+- **Core Maintainers** guide the overall direction of the project and the evolution of the MCP specification.
+- **Lead Maintainers** serve as the final decision-makers and ensure the project's long-term health.

+All maintainers form the **MCP steering group**.
+To ensure a structured and timely review of incoming proposals, our core and lead maintainers will meet bi-weekly to review submitted [SEPs](#specification-enhancement-proposals-seps).
+Meeting notes and decisions will always be public.

 ## Get Involved

-We're actively looking for contributors at all levels:
+We need your help to build the future of MCP, and everyone is welcome here.
+Whether you're a seasoned open source veteran or just curious about how to get started, there's a place for you in our community.

+Many of our maintainers began with a single small contribution—sometimes just fixing a typo or asking a thoughtful question.
+Every journey starts somewhere, and we're excited to help you take your first step.

-- **New Contributors**: Start with documentation improvements, bug fixes, or examples.
-Every contribution matters, and we're here to help you get started.
+- **New Contributors**: Unsure where to begin?
+Start by helping with documentation, fixing bugs, or building out examples.
+Every contribution matters, and we're here to support you.
+Check out issues tagged with [`good first issue`](https://github.com/modelcontextprotocol/modelcontextprotocol/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22good%20first%20issue%22) - they're perfect for getting started, and you'll find friendly faces ready to help.

-- **SDK Developers**: Help build or maintain SDKs in new languages.
-We especially need maintainers for emerging language ecosystems.

-- **Documentation Writers**: Clear documentation is crucial for MCP's success.
-Help us improve guides, tutorials, and API references.

-- **Future Maintainers**: Show your expertise through consistent contributions.
-We promote from within our community based on merit and commitment.
+- **SDK Developers**: Have a favorite programming language?
+As MCP grows, we need your expertise to build and maintain the protocol SDKs.
+Your work could empower entire new communities to use MCP.
+- **Documentation Writers**: Clear, comprehensive [documentation](https://modelcontextprotocol.io/introduction) is what turns a good project into a great one.
+If you love explaining things or making guides, your contributions will help others succeed.
+- **Future Maintainers**: We believe in growing our team from within.
+The path to becoming a maintainer starts with consistent, quality contributions and a commitment to the project's success.
+Imagine yourself guiding new contributors and shaping the future of MCP.

+No matter your background or experience, you belong here.
 Join our [Discord](https://discord.gg/modelcontextprotocol) to connect with other contributors, ask questions, and find mentorship.
-Whether you're fixing typos or proposing protocol changes through SEPs, there's a place for you in the MCP community.
+Whether you're fixing a typo or proposing a major change to the protocol, your voice is valued and your efforts make a difference.

-For details, see our [governance documentation](https://modelcontextprotocol.io/community/governance).
+For all the details, please see our full [governance documentation](https://modelcontextprotocol.io/community/governance).